sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-keyinfluencer/hcpps-rest-ps-keyinfluencer.md

-workclass | Employer category of individuals | Private, Self-employed-not-inc, ... fnlwgt | Weight variable, allowing each individual to represent a certain percentage of the population | Any numerical value, such as 0, 2341 or 205019 education | Level of study, represented by a schooling level, or by the title of the degree earned | 11th, Bachelors education-num | Number of years of study, represented by a numerical value | A numerical value between 1 and 16 marital-status | Marital status | Divorced, Never-married, ... occupation | Job classification | Sales, Handlers-cleaners, ... relationship | Position in family | Husband, Wife, ... race | Ethnicity |
+workclass | Employer category of individuals | Private, Self-employed-not-inc, ... fnlwgt | Weight variable, allowing each individual to represent a certain percentage of the population | Any numerical value, such as 0, 2341 or 205019 education | Level of study, represented by a schooling level, or by the title of the degree earned | 11th, Bachelors education_num | Number of years of study, represented by a numerical value | A numerical value between 1 and 16 marital_status | Marital status | Divorced, Never-married, ... occupation | Job classification | Sales, Handlers-cleaners, ... relationship | Position in family | Husband, Wife, ... race | Ethnicity |
 sex | Gender | Male, Female, ...
-capital-gain | Annual capital gains | Any numerical value capital-loss | Annual capital losses | Any numerical value native country | Country of origin| United States, France, ... class | Variable indicating whether or not the salary of the individual is greater or less than $50,000| "1" if the individual has a salary of greater than $50,000 & "0" if the individual has a salary of less than $50,000
+capital_gain | Annual capital gains | Any numerical value
+capital_loss | Annual capital losses | Any numerical value
+native country | Country of origin| United States, France, ... class | Variable indicating whether or not the salary of the individual is greater or less than $50,000| "1" if the individual has a salary of greater than $50,000 & "0" if the individual has a salary of less than $50,000